chee-zaram/wigit-webapp/README.md

 For the frontend, the [initial steps](#starting-the-application) are carried out on the already configured frontend server in production, or anywhere for testing and devolopment purposes.
-The frontend depends on a deployed backend whose host name is used in the source code.
+The frontend depends on a deployed backend whose hostname is used in the source code.

 ##### Dependencies